build-on-aws/content/tutorials/amazon-bedrock-lambda-image-gen-golang/index.md

 ---
-title: "Serverless Image Generation application using Generative AI on AWS"
+title: "Serverless Image Generation Application Using Generative AI on AWS"
 description: "Use Amazon Bedrock to build an image generation solution in Go and deploy it using AWS CDK."
 tags:
   - generative-ai